 We download files from the internet all of the time.
 This can range from email attachments, pictures, music, documents, and many other types of files.
-With so many files being downloaded onto our computer, it can become easy to get overwhelmed with all of them.
+With so many files being downloaded onto computer, it can become easy to get overwhelmed with all of them.
 You may go to clean out your downloads folder and delete a file thinking you’re done with it and then realize that you need to reference it at a later date.

 No worries though!
 Even if you deleted a download and then realize that you need it, there are ways to recover deleted downloads on Windows.

-How to Recover Lost Downloads
+How to Recover Deleted Downloads

 If you have deleted a file and then realize that you need it back, there are several ways to recover a deleted download.
 Most of the time, files aren’t erased right away but are either moved to another location, or are stored on your computer but just aren’t visible to you.